Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: Numerical Algorithm and Simulations

 \section{Numerical Algorithm and Simulations}

 The uplink-downlink duality is useful in devising low-complexity algorithms for solving the ISAC problem~\eqref{prob:generalCase}.
-The strategy involves solving the downlink problem~\eqref{prob:DL} for each fixed choice of the pair $(\lambda, \boldsymbol{\beta})$, using its equivalent uplink formulation~\eqref{prob:UL_problem_fixed_lambda}, followed by updating $\left(\lambda, \boldsymbol{\beta}\right)$ in an outer loop.
-In classical algorithms \cite{rashidDL1998, rashidUL1998, Schubertsolution2004}, the uplink problem~\eqref{prob:UL_problem_fixed_lambda} is solved iteratively.
-These iterations can be shown to converge to the optimal uplink solution, which then allows the recovery of the optimal downlink solution.
+The strategy involves solving the downlink problem~\eqref{prob:DL} for each fixed choice of the pair $(\lambda, \boldsymbol{\beta})$, using its equivalent uplink formulation~\eqref{prob:UL_problem_fixed_lambda} in an iterative fashion in an inner loop, followed by updating $\left(\lambda, \boldsymbol{\beta}\right)$ in an outer loop.

-In contrast to the classical case for downlink communications, the duality relation for the ISAC problem only holds for the $(\lambda, \boldsymbol{\beta})$ pairs that are admissible.
-Furthermore, the uplink problem~\eqref{prob:UL_problem_fixed_lambda} contains an additional $M$-matrix constraint to ensure the uplink beamformers lead to a feasible solution for the downlink problem.
+However, in contrast to the classical uplink-downlink duality for the communication-only scenario, the duality relation for the ISAC problem only holds for the $(\lambda, \boldsymbol{\beta})$ pairs that are admissible. \editrev{Thus, the uplink-downlink duality algorithm for ISAC must include a check on admissibility.} Furthermore, the uplink problem~\eqref{prob:UL_problem_fixed_lambda} contains an additional $M$-matrix constraint to ensure the uplink beamformers lead to a feasible solution for the downlink problem.
+Thus, the iterations must ensure that the $M$-matrix constraint is satisfied.

-Despite these complications, it turns out that the classical iterative algorithm of~\cite{rashidDL1998, rashidUL1998, Schubertsolution2004} can still be used here, with appropriate modifications, to solve the downlink problem~\eqref{prob:DL} using its uplink counterpart.
-Furthermore, such a duality algorithm, when combined with a proper outer algorithm for updating $(\lambda, \boldsymbol{\beta})$, can be shown to recover the optimal solution of the ISAC problem~\eqref{prob:generalCase} under a set of sufficient conditions.
-The details and the convergence analysis of these algorithms are rather involved and are deferred to a companion paper.
-Here, we use the AoA estimation example to illustrate the optimized beam patterns obtained from the algorithm.
+Despite such complications, it turns out that a modified version of the classical uplink-downlink algorithm can be used for the ISAC problem in the inner loop.
+Furthermore, when combined with a proper outer loop for updating $(\lambda, \boldsymbol{\beta})$, the optimal solution of the ISAC problem~\eqref{prob:generalCase} can be obtained under a set of sufficient conditions. \editrev{The algorithmic details, including beamformer design, power control, convergence analysis, proper initialization, admissibility check, and the condition under which the optimal solution to the ISAC problem can be recovered, are rather involved and will be deferred to future work.} Here, we use the AoA estimation example to illustrate the optimized beam patterns obtained from the algorithm.

 Consider the recurring example of estimating the AoA for a single target with $N_\text{T} = N_\text{R} = 20$ and $P = 10$.
 For the sensing target, we consider a uniform prior for $\theta$ over the interval $\left[-\Delta, \Delta\right]$, where $\Delta$ is a parameter that determines the range of $\theta$ in the prior.
 The path loss coefficient $\alpha$ is assumed to follow $\mathcal{CN}(1, 1)$ a priori.
 To avoid the logarithm of the prior to go to minus infinity at the edge of the uniform distribution, a common practice is to approximate the prior by a smooth function or by a Gaussian prior with the same mean and variance for computing the matrix $\mathbf{C}$ in \eqref{eq:c_elements}; see~\cite{Huleihel2013optimal}.
 Here, we adopt the latter approach for simplicity.